 - There is more of a learning curve for Klaviyo compared to MadMimi and probably ConvertKit too…but they offer easy-to-setup automations (called Flows) to get you started, and the recorded webinars are well worth the time investment.
 There are live webinars as well, and their support has always been very responsive, even when I was using the free account.

 - They have a monthly subscription pricing model that gradually increases as you gain more subscribers, instead of a big jump when you hit a certain number of subscribers.

 - Recommendation: If you are interested in selling digital download products independently from your own website using Shopify, WooCommerce, or another e-commerce “cart” plugin, then Klaviyo is the right tool for the job!

 WordPress.org Resources and Plugins that save your time and sanity…

-BlogAid.net – Listen to the podcasts, follow her blog, and pay attention to what she’s saying.
+BlogAid.net – Listen to the podcasts, follow her blog, use her recommended plugins, and pay attention to what she’s saying.
 MaAnna knows what she’s talking about, and her advice is sound.

 Google Analytics by MonsterInsights – free and paid version; I use the free one.

 - Though Google Analytics takes some time to learn (and I’m just a beginner myself), you can’t see what’s working unless you have the data.

 - Recommendation: Set it up immediately, and figure out how to read or analyze the data later…that’s what I’m currently doing.

 Google Analytics URL Builder – This tool creates custom URL’s (or UTM-coded links) for pages or posts on your website for an advertisement or promotion.